 - Find a serene place of your own — even if it’s just a comfortable chair in a corner.
 Try meditation or yoga to help you relax.

-- Remember that children may be worrying too…reassure them, spend time together.
+- Remember that children may be worrying too…reassure them, and spend time together.
 Hugs help!

 - Do something you enjoy every day.